Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 Performance Max Campaign Configuration

 My team configures feed-only Performance Max Shopping campaigns: campaign structure, bidding strategy appropriate for a new store without conversion history, asset groups, audience signals, and budget allocation.
-Feed-only Performance Max is the specific configuration I use for high-ticket stores because it keeps ad spend focused on Shopping inventory rather than allowing Google to allocate budget across Display, YouTube, and Gmail placements where high-ticket product ads don’t convert well.
+Feed-only Performance Max is the specific configuration I use for high-ticket stores because it keeps ad spend focused on Shopping inventory rather than allowing Google to allocate budget across Display, YouTube, and Gmail placements where high-ticket product ads do not convert well.

 Monthly Ongoing Management